NYPL/ami-preservation/docs/pages/resources/configuring-env-variables.md

 # Configuring Environmental Variables for Scripts

-Certain scripts utilized in our workflows, such as `clean_spec_csv_to_excel.py`, `fmrest_barcode`, and `digitization_performance_tracker.py`, require specific environmental variables to be set in your `.zshrc` file to function correctly.
+Certain scripts utilized in our workflows, such as `clean_spec_csv_to_excel.py`, `fmrest_barcode`, and `digitization_performance_tracker.py`, and `fetch_and_export_fm_data.py`, require specific environmental variables to be set in your `.zshrc` file to function correctly.
 These variables typically include API keys, tokens, configuration settings, and database credentials necessary for the scripts to interact with external services like Trello, FileMaker, and AMI Database.

 **Setting up Environmental Variables:**